 FIG. 10 illustrates the tape path configuration which may be utilized with the previously described systems such as the system of FIG. 1.
 The head assembly 1001 may be of the preferred construction previously referred to wherein the mounting blocks (35) and (36) of the head assembly of my copending application Ser.
-No. 628,682 filed Apr.
-5, 1967 are formed of coin silver or Sterling silver.
+No. 628,682, filed Apr.
+5, 1967 (U.S. Pat.
+No. 3,534,177) are formed of coin silver or sterling silver.
 The magnetic record tape 1002 travels along a path determined by fixed guides 1003-1006.
-If a plane is imagined such as indicated at 1007 extending parallel to the plane of the guides 1004 and 1005, it will be observed that the tape forms an angle of about 18° relative to the plane 1007 where the tape moves into contact with the head 1001 and where the tape leaves contact with the head.
+If a plane is imagined such as indicated at 1007 extending parallel to the plane of the guides 1004 and 1005, it will be observed that the tape forms an angle of about 18 degrees relative to the plane 1007 where the tape moves into contact with the head 1001 and where the tape leaves contact with the head.
 The angle referred to is indicated at 1008 in FIG. 10 by dash lines.
 The capstan 1010 for driving the tape 1002 past the head may be located on the shaft of a reversible motor and be arranged in relation to the capstan pressure roller 1011 as described with reference to the ninth figure of my copending application Ser.
-No. 528,934, and this disclosure is incorporated herein by reference.
+No. 528,934, (now abandoned).
 A wiper pad 1012 of felt or the like engages the active (oxide) side of the magnetic tape 1002 for the purposes described with reference to the damping pad (922) shown in the eighth figure of my copending application Ser.
-No. 401,832, and this disclosure is incorporated herein by reference in its entirety.
-In the illustrated embodiment, the wiper pad 1012 may be dry rather than impregnated with molybdenum disulfide and/or graphite.
+No. 401,832, and this disclosure is found in the patent on Ser.
+No. 401,832, namely U.S. Pat.
+No. 3,495,046, dated Feb.
+10, 1970.
+In the illustrated 40 embodiment, the wiper pad 1012 may be dry rather than impregnated with molybdenum disulfide and/or graphite.
 The tape tension preferably would not exceed 2.5 ounces for the particular system contemplated in FIG. 10 in order to minimize head wear.
 Higher tensions are feasible if increased head wear is acceptable.
-For the system of FIG. 1, there may be 10 channels 55 across the width of the tape where the tape 1002 is one-fourth inch wide.
-An alternative is a four-channel system on a 4-inch tape where the head pole pieces have twice the width.
-As described in the previous application, capstan 1010 is preferably effective to provide uniform motion in each direction of movement of the tape 1002 across head 1001 so that only a single capstan is required driven by a reversible constant speed motor.
+For the system 45 of FIG. 1, there may be 10 channels across the width of the tape where the tape 1002 is 1/4 inch wide.
+An alternative is a 4-channel system on a 1/4-inch tape where the head pole pieces have twice the width.
+As described in the previous application, capstan 1010 is preferably ef- 50 fective to provide uniform motion in each direction of movement of the tape 1002 across head 1001 so that only a single capstan is required driven by a reversible constant speed motor.